6 Cool Animals That Live Only in California | KCET

 Here's one other occasional source of food for the San Francisco garter, but you're best advised not to join the garter for a snack.
 The California newt, that distinctive coastal salamander with the orange and brown two-tone paint job, secretes the same deadly toxin that makes eating pufferfish at cheap sushi joints a risky venture.
 Tetrodotoxin, a neurotoxin about a hundred times as dangerous per gram as potassium cyanide, can cause swift and unpleasant death by respiratory failure.
 Though at least one human fatality has been reported involving someone who swallowed newts on a dare, you can also take in enough tetrodotoxin to ruin your day by picking up a California newt if you've got an open sore on your hand.
 The snakes are immune to the toxin, but you aren't.
 A word to the wise.

 As long as you don't pick them up, let alone eat them, California newts are one of the most engaging wild animals endemic to California.
 Ranging from five to eight inches in total length, they mainly make themselves apparent during the rainy seasons.
-That's when males and females head out of their forest floor burrows toward open water, where they engage in some of the wildest orgies California wildlife has to offer.
+That's when males and females head out of their forest floor burrows toward open water to mate.

 Newts will head for their breeding ponds in such numbers that at least one road, South Park Drive in Berkeley, is closed seasonally to prevent dozens of roadkills per day.